mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 {{"demo": "LongTextSnackbar.js"}}

-### Usage with Alerts
+### Use with alerts

-Use the Alert component inside a Snackbar for messages that communicate a certain severity.
+Use an alert inside a snackbar for messages that communicate a certain severity.

 {{"demo": "CustomizedSnackbars.js"}}

 ### Transitions

-Combined with the [Grow](/material-ui/transitions/#grow) (default) and [Slide](/material-ui/transitions/#slide) transition components, use the `TransitionComponent` prop to add transitions to the Snackbar.
+You can use the `TransitionComponent` prop to change the transition of the Snackbar from [Grow](/material-ui/transitions/#grow) (the default) to others such as [Slide](/material-ui/transitions/#slide).

 {{"demo": "TransitionsSnackbar.js"}}